 School cyber security challenges

 - Lack of staffing: Many schools lack the numbers to effectively monitor student data at scale.
+CISA’s report claims many interviewed school officials say they don’t employ full-time cyber security professionals.
 Even worse, some schools don’t have any cloud security whatsoever.

 Don’t worry: There’s plenty you can do to strengthen your school’s cyber security posture.
 Let’s take a look at some helpful strategies you can use to improve security management: